Willard Chase: Biography

 Chase was born to parents Clark Chase (b.
 August 22, 1770) and Phebe Mason.
 Chase had two older siblings, Durfee and Mason, and seven younger siblings: Sarah "Sally", Edmund, Purley, Lucinda, Henry, Abel D., and Asa S.

 Chase married Malissa Sanders Sounders.
 The couple had two children: Luther M. and Clark S.

 Chase was a carpenter and lay Methodist minister.

 Chase died in Palmyra, New York, on March 10, 1871.

 Role in Early Mormonism

 Chase engaged in the practice of treasure hunting or "money digging".
 Neighbors, such as physician John Stafford, recalled that Chase's sister Sally used a seer stone to locate treasure.

 Chase lived "over the hill to the East" of the Smiths in Palmyra.
 In 1833, Chase swore an affidavit that was published in the book Mormonism Unvailed by E. D. Howe.

-I became acquainted with the Smith family, known as the authors of the Mormon Bible, in the year 1820.
-At that time, they were engaged in the money digging business, which they followed until the latter part of the season of 1827.

-Seer stone discovery and dispute

-Chase relates the story of the 1822 discovery of Joseph Smith's seer stone, which was "chocolate-colored and about the size of an egg":